Stackclash/5e-vault/6. Resources/Books/Dungeon Masters Guide/06 Adventure Environments.md

 Razorvine is a plant that grows in wild tangles and hedges.
 It also clings to the sides of buildings and other surfaces as ivy does.
 A 10-foot-high, 10-foot-wide, 5-foot-thick wall or hedge of razorvine has AC 11, 25 hit points, and immunity to bludgeoning, piercing, and psychic damage.

-When a creature comes into direct contact with razorvine for the first time on a turn, the creature must succeed on a DC 10 Dexterity saving throw or take `dice: 1d10|avg` (`1d10`) slashing damage from the razorvine's bladelike thorns.
+When a creature comes into direct contact with razorvine for the first time on a turn, the creature must succeed on a DC 10 Dexterity saving throw or take `dice:1d10|text(5)` (`1d10`) slashing damage from the razorvine's bladelike thorns.

 #### Slippery Ice